-What complications can happen after an inguinal hernia repair surgery?
+What complications can happen after inguinal hernia repair surgery?

 Inguinal hernia repair surgery carries very few risks.
 Complications that may occur include: the hernia returning, a build-up of fluid or blood in the space where the hernia was, groin pain and, nerve damage.
 In men there is a rick of: testicle blood supply damage, vas deferens tube damage and, pain, swelling and bruising of the testicles or at the base of the penis.

-What is the cost of an inguinal hernia repair surgery?
+What is the cost of inguinal hernia repair surgery?

 If you decide to pay for your treatment, Ramsay offer an all-inclusive Total Care package, where a single one-off payment at a pre-agreed price, delivering direct access to all the treatment you need for complete reassurance.
 You can also spread the cost of your treatment with finance options available.